CoopTRUE/open-defi/README.md

 # Open DeFi

-An open-source and much faster alternative to DeFi Llama.
+An blazingly fast and open-source alternative to DeFi Llama.
 Built with `svelte` and `shadcn/ui`

 ## Installing